 While this isn’t necessarily a long-term solution for healthy eating, the keto diet is something to look into if you’re curious to see what all the buzz is about.
 We found eight keto recipe ideas to try for breakfast, which include everything from simple omelets to blueberry muffins and even a taco skillet.
-Given that all of these recipes are loaded with flavors, and most can be made quickly, it won’t be hard to get a handle on what the keto diet is all about.
-Read on to see what keto breakfast recipes you can make as soon as tomorrow morning.
+Given that all of these recipes are loaded with flavor, and most can be made quickly, it won’t be hard to get a handle on what the keto diet is all about.
+Below, the keto breakfast recipes you can make as soon as tomorrow morning.

 Grain-Free Low-Carb Keto Granola